-The provisions of the Code Enforcement Board Handbook listed below are adopted by reference for use by the Nuisance Abatement Board.
-Any references to the Code Enforcement Board in said rules shall be read to mean the Nuisance Abatement Board for purposes of this Section.
+The provisions of the CEB Handbook listed below are adopted by reference for use by the NAB.
+Any references to the CEB in said rules shall be read to mean the NAB for purposes of this Section.
 If any conflict exists between the provisions adopted by reference and other portions of this Part Three, Part Three shall prevail.

-III.
+- III.
 A. Officers and Duties

-III.
-C. 4. (d) Participation by Members Via Communications Media Technology
+- III.
+C. 4. (c) Participation by Members Via Communications Media Technology

-III.
+- III.
 C. 6.
 Voting

-III.
+- III.
 C. 7.
 Abstention

-III.
+- III.
 C. 8.
 Conduct of Business

-III.
+- III.
 C. 9.
 Order of Business (to the extent applicable)

-IV.
+- IV.
 E. 1 and 2.
 Notice of Hearing and Participation by Communications Media Technology

-IV.
+- IV.
 G. Subpoenas

-XI.
+- XI.
 Miscellaneous